 - Learn about the Incident Command Structure, inherent in all EM incidents and events.

 A Bachelor of Science degree in Emergency Management affords graduates a broad array of professional opportunities upon graduation.
-Our recent graduates have joined the military services as commissioned officers and enlisted members.
-Some have become state or local law enforcement officers, or have joined fire departments.
-Others serve with FEMA.
-A number of recent graduates have joined private companies as entry-level supervisors.
-For private industry, areas in which our graduates work include:
+Our recent graduates have joined state and local emergency management agencies, hospital emergency preparedness programs, and fire and law enforcement departments.
+Others have joined the military services as commissioned officers and enlisted members.
+Many graduates join private companies and non-governmental agencies as emergency preparedness specialists, planners, humanitarian aid workers, and more.
+Areas in which our graduates work include:

 As an Emergency Management major, you will be tasked with managing simulated emergencies and hands-on tasks.
 Your studying will be put to the test with our state-of-the-art EM Simulation Center, applying apply both legacy and emerging technologies in a near real-world environment.